• Skip to primary navigation

 Lining a baking sheet with parchment paper prevents anything from sticking to the pan, and it also allows for a quick cleanup.

-Cook the meatballs in the oven for about 30 minutes.
+Cook the meatballs in the oven for about 30 minutes or until they're golden brown.

-While the pasta and meatballs are cooking, make the mushroom gravy.
+While the meatballs are cooking, make the creamy mushroom gravy.

-In a skillet, sauté the butter, shallot, garlic, cleaned mushrooms, and rosemary sprigs.
+In a large skillet, sauté the butter, shallot, garlic, mushrooms, and rosemary sprigs.

-When everything looks caramelized in the pan, deglaze with the white wine.
+When everything looks caramelized in the large saucepan, deglaze with the white wine.

 Add the beef broth, and keep it on the same medium-high heat that you have been using to sauté.